Emotional Intelligence For High Achievers

 Emotional intelligence is not about becoming less ambitious.

-It is about preventing ambition from consuming you.
+Preventing ambition from consuming you.

 When you build emotional clarity:

-And most importantly — you stop abandoning yourself in the process.
+You stop abandoning yourself in the process.

 It is foundational.